Full-Time Graduate Program

 - We have a collegial and supportive environment for students, in which we work to help each student achieve his or her goals and potential.
 We see ourselves as the most student-centered of all top computer science departments.

 - We are located on Lake Washington in the city of Seattle.
 The city is unique in its combination of culture, natural beauty, and high-tech industry.

 We are extremely strong in research in core computer science; however, our research efforts also seek to have impact outside of the core.
-As one example, an online multiplayer visual game called Foldit, developed in our department by Prof. Zoran Popovic and his students in collaboration with UW biochemist David Baker, recently led to the discovery of the structure of an AIDS-related protein that has baffled the scientific community for over a decade.
-As another example, Prof. Shwetak Patel recently won the prestigious MacArthur Foundation Award for his work on simple single-point sensors for the home that, when combined with machine learning software, provide homeowners with a detailed breakdown of power, water, and gas use to the device level.
+As one example, an online multiplayer visual game called Foldit, developed in our department by Professor Zoran Popovic and his students in collaboration with UW biochemist David Baker, led to the discovery of the structure of an AIDS-related protein that has baffled the scientific community for over a decade.
+As another example, Professor Shwetak Patel won the prestigious MacArthur Foundation Award for his work on simple single-point sensors for the home that, when combined with machine learning software, provide homeowners with a detailed breakdown of power, water, and gas use to the device level.